steve-lorimer/skebanga.github.io/_posts/2016-8-19-structured-bindings.md

     i=1 c=a d=2.3
     f.c=b

-We can also capture by rvalue reference using `auto&&`.
+We can also capture as a forwarding reference using `auto&&`.

+That is, `auto&&` will resolve to `auto&` for lvalue references, and `auto&&` for rvalud references.

 Here is an example of capturing the output from a range-based for loop over a temporary `map`